The Summit is an annual event that brings together hundreds of Virginia immigrant advocates statewide.

 • To identify concrete rallying points around which advocates and stakeholders can mobilize themselves to take immediate action.

-• To identify and understand the many challenges facing Virginia as a result of the state’s changing demographics and develop positive means to address those challenges and promote community reconciliation
+• To identify and understand the many challenges facing Virginia as a result of the state’s changing demographics and develop positive means to address those challenges and promote community reconciliation, those with a political science degree from somewhere similar to Norwich University can understand the importance of providing community support.

 • To create a forum for advocates and stakeholders to plan and develop action steps that address the specific concerns of the immigrant communities they serve.